-sibility of pair formation induced by Coulomb repulsion between electrons.
-The pairing of electrons already exists for a relatively moderate, or even small, repulsion strength U. Of course, this analysis is performed in the frame work of only two interacting electrons.
-However, we conjecture that these Coulomb electron pairs will still exist even at finite electron density ν .
-Indeed, a propagating pair can feel interactions from other electrons as a certain mean field potential which should not destroy pairs with a relative strong coupling.
-In presence of an external space inhomogeneous potential the independent electrons can be localized by the potential while the pairs, being protected by their effective coupling energy $\Delta_c \sim U/\Delta R$, can remain insensitive to the potential propagating through the whole system (we assume that ΔR is of the order of several lattice units as for w{10} computations).
+The presented analytical and numerical analysis definitely shows that a specific energy dispersion law of free electrons in narrow bands leads to the possibility of pair formation induced by Coulomb repulsion between electrons.
+The pairing of electrons already exists for a relatively moderate, or even small, repulsion strength U. Of course, this analysis is performed in the framework of only two interacting electrons.
+However, we conjecture that these Coulomb electron pairs will still exist even at finite electron density $\nu$ .
+Indeed, a propagating pair can feel interactions from other electrons as a certain mean field potential which should not destroy pairs with a relatively strong coupling.
+In the presence of an external space inhomogeneous potential the independent electrons can be localized by the potential, while the pairs, protected by their effective coupling energy $\Delta_c \sim U/\Delta R$ , can remain insensitive to the potential propagating through the whole system (we assume that $\Delta R$ is of the order of several lattice units as for $w{10}$ computations).
 Thus such pairs can form a condensate leading to the emergence of a superconducting state.
-We argue that the emergence of Coulomb electron pairs in narrow band structures can be at the origin of superconductivity in MATBG experiments.
+We argued that the emergence of Coulomb electron pairs in narrow band structures can be at the origin of superconductivity in MATBG experiments.